 Devote a time of 2-3 minutes to each scale.

-At the start of the 4th week, start varying the rhythm from 100 to 180 Beats per minute.
-This will help you play fast paces songs in the future.
+At the start of the 4th week, start varying the rhythm from 100 to 180 beats per minute.
+This will help you play fast-paced songs in the future.

 Practicing rhythm using a metronome with consistency will improve your stamina and finger strength.